Getting Hyperacusis Treatment: Therapies for Sound Sensitivity

 What to do next

-At Tinnitus & Hearing Center of Arizona, Dr. Allen Rohe is a uniquely qualified audiologist that offers therapy for Hyperacusis.
+At Tinnitus & Hearing Center of Arizona, Dr. Allen Rohe is a uniquely qualified audiologist that offers hyperacusis treatment .
 He's familiar with associated hearing conditions, including tinnitus, misophonia, and hearing loss.

 It's recommended to schedule a consultation to discuss your options.
 Whether you're from out of state, out of country, or local to the Tempe, Arizona office, call the clinic at (480) 831-6159 , or use the convenient online scheduler.
 Therapy sessions can be conducted remotely via internet Skype teleconference to those that qualify.